Google and Facebook expand AI investment in France following Macron’s courtship at Versailles

-If you want to get a sense of just how much attitudes about France’s technology scene have changed, just gaze at the remarkable gathering of business leaders at the Palace of Versailles this week.
+If you want to get a sense of how much France’s technology scene has come up in the world, just gaze at the remarkable gathering of business leaders at the Palace of Versailles this week.

 It was a genius bit of organizational planning by the government of President Emmanuel Macron.
 With thousands of business leaders flocking to the World Economic Forum in Davos, Switzerland this week, he convinced 140 top executives to make a pit stop at Versailles yesterday.

-Among those who accepted the invite: Goldman Sachs’s Lloyd Blankfein, JP Morgan’s Jamie Dimon, Google’s Sundar Pichai and Facebook’s Sheryl Sandberg.
+Among those who accepted the invite: Goldman Sachs’s Lloyd Blankfein, JP Morgan’s Jamie Dimon, Google’s Sundar Pichai, and Facebook’s Sheryl Sandberg.
 During the day, they heard about the country’s campaign to get businesses to #ChooseFrance.

 To every business leader across the world : here is why you should invest in France. #ChooseFrance 🇫🇷 pic.twitter.com/rvovCRM5bH